The Wake Forest Innovations Team

 Technology Innovation & Commercialization

-Katherine Brown manages the intellectual property portfolio for Wake Forest Innovations and ensures compliance for federally funded inventions.
-With prior experience as a paralegal, Brown has developed a deep knowledge of the patent process and is currently working to become a patent agent.
-Passionate about her role in improving health and bringing technologies to fruition, Brown is naturally organized and loves creating new processes to improve efficiency.
+Katherine Brown oversees the intellectual property portfolio for Wake Forest Innovations and ensures compliance for federally funded inventions.
+With prior experience as a paralegal and now a patent agent, Brown has developed a deep knowledge of the patent process and how to apply the right strategies to protect inventions.
+Passionate about her role in improving health and bringing technologies to fruition, Brown loves learning and applying new knowledge to all areas of her work.

 Philip Brown, PhD